mplpl/unrar_amiga/README.md

 <h4>National characters in file names</h4>

-National characters in file names are handled as described above - this cover:
+National characters in file names are handled as described above - this covers:
-* name of files and directories in an archive
+* name of files, directories and links in an archive
 * targets for symbolic and hard links in an archive
 * archive names given to unrar command
 * names in list files (if -sc option is not used)